kneath/kneath.github.com/giving/index.md

   </li>
   <li>
   <h3><a href="https://tahoerimtrail.org/">Tahoe Rim Trail Association</a></h3>
   <p>The Tahoe Rim Trail is a 165 mile long multi-use trail that forms a loop around Lake Tahoe.
-The TRTA are the people that make this gorgeous trail possible.</p>
+The TRTA are the people that make this trail possible.</p>
   </li>
   <li>
   <h3><a href="https://www.sierraavalanchecenter.org/">Sierra Avalanche Center</a></h3>